oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

     *:*:*:postgres:YOUR_POSTGRES_PASSWORD

+Note that this is relevant if you decided to configure your database with password authentication instead of with the `trust` method as suggested in the database installation instructions.
+In that case put in this file the password of the database administrator.
+If you are using `trust` as suggested then you don't need to create this file.

 Make sure that the permissions of the `/root/.pgpass` file are `0600`:

     # chmod 0600 /root/.pgpass

-Still as the `root` user change into the directory where you cloned the `ovirt-engine` git repository, then change into the `backend/manager/dbscritps` directory and run the `create_db_devel.sh` script:
+Now, with your normal user, not with `root`, change into the directory where you cloned the `ovirt-engine` git repository, then change into the `backend/manager/dbscritps` directory and run the `create_db_devel.sh` script:

-    # cd /home/youruser/ovirt-engine/backend/manager/dbscripts
+    $ cd $HOME/ovirt-engine/backend/manager/dbscripts
-    # ./create_db_devel.sh -u postgres
+    $ ./create_db_devel.sh -u postgres

 #### Build